Sustainable Microenterprise and Development Program

 Founded in 1999 as the Microenterprise Development Institute, the Carsey Institute’s Sustainable Microenterprise and Development Program (SMDP) provides training and networking opportunities for practitioners in the fields of microfinance, enterprise development, social enterprise, and community-based and rural development.
-Over the past thirteen years, we have trained more than 1,600 practitioners from more than seventy-five countries around the globe.
+Over the past fourteen years, we have trained more than 1,800 practitioners from more than one hundred countries around the globe.
 The SMDP offers an intensive professional training experience with a concentration on program planning and implementation of client and community inclusive economic development strategies.

 Consistently, the SMDP training workshops have been rated as “very good” to “excellent” by 98 percent of program participants.
 Since its inception, the program has provided an affordable, high quality, and accessible professional development opportunity which counts among its alumni many of today’s leaders of the development finance field.

 Courses and Faculty

 Course topics cover a wide range of best practices from financial, risk, and human resource management, social performance monitoring and management, value chain and ProPoor market development, social enterprise, and savings groups led microfinance.

 The program maintains a commitment to providing highly relevant and effective practitioner training for programs for mid- to upper-level managers, board members, government officials, donors, and others working in microfinance, enterprise and value chain development, and other non-profit and for-profit economic and business development organizations and initiatives.

-The SMDP features a diverse and extremely talented faculty of some of the most regarded practitioner experts in the broad microfinance and enterprise development fields.
+The SMDP features a diverse and extremely talented faculty of some of the most highly regarded practitioner experts in the microfinance and enterprise development fields.
 Many SMDP faculty have published extensively, teach in other training programs such as the Boulder MFT and the School of African Microfinance, and are viewed as leaders in the development field.

 SMDP Educational Philosophy